PJW58/PasswordDialog/README.md

       |pws_allowed| Characters will be allowed but not required|
       |pws_notallowed| Characters will not be allowed and user cannot change|

+- ExcludeSimilar: TPasswordRequirement

-- ExcludeSimilar: Should we exclude Characters that look the same.
+  Should we exclude Characters that look the same.

+- ExcludeAmbiguous: TPasswordRequirement

-- ExcludeAmbiguous: Should we exclude Characters that can confuse command line utilities or data base scripts.
+  Should we exclude Characters that can confuse command line utilities or data base scripts.